 Vivo NEX 3S 5G is a premium flagship device with a 6.89-inch Super AMOLED panel with Snapdragon 865 7nm+ chipset under the hood.
 The device runs on Android 10-based FunTouchOS 10 and there’s no doubt that it will get Android 11 R pretty soon.
 Perhaps the timeline is still available.

 Update as of December 1: As per the latest update, Vivo is recruiting 200 users on Vivo NEX 3S who will get the latest OriginOS which has replaced FuntouchOS.
 According to the announcement, the registration is open now from December 1st to 10th and the update will arrive on the selected users starting on December 15th tentatively.
-Users are required to enrol right away to convert your chances of getting the update.
+Users are required to enroll right away to convert their chances of getting the update.
 [Source]

 Update as of January 8: Based on the latest update coming from an official source, Vivo V19 is scheduled to get Android 11-powered FuntouchOS 11 beta starting from the end of January 2021 in India.
 [Source]